List of fascist movements: Brazil (1932–1938)

-China (1928–1949)
+China (1925–1949)

-The Kuomintang, a Chinese nationalist political party, had a history of fascism under Chiang Kai-shek's leadership.
+The Kuomintang, a Chinese nationalist political party, had a history of fascism or fascist influences under Chiang Kai-shek's leadership.
 The Blue Shirts Society, a fascist paramilitary organization within the KMT that modeled itself after Mussolini's blackshirts, was anti-foreign and anti-communist, and it stated that its agenda was to end the influences of foreign (Japanese and Western) imperialists in China, crush Communism, and eliminate feudalism.
 In addition to being anti-communist, some KMT members, like Chiang Kai-shek's right-hand man Dai Li were anti-American, and wanted to expel American influence.
 Close Sino-German ties also promoted cooperation between the Nationalist Government and Nazi Germany.

 The New Life Movement was a government-led civic movement in 1930s China initiated by Chiang Kai-shek to promote cultural reform and Neo-Confucian social morality and to ultimately unite China under a centralised ideology following the emergence of ideological challenges to the status quo.
 The Movement attempted to counter threats of Western and Japanese imperialism through a resurrection of traditional Chinese morality, which it held to be superior to modern Western values.
 As such the Movement was based upon Confucianism, mixed with Christianity, nationalism and authoritarianism that have some similarities to fascism.
 It rejected individualism and liberalism, while also opposing socialism and communism.